 Utah’s Hogle Zoo is now offering virtual field trips, where we bring the Zoo to you!
 Spend time with our seasoned and energetic educators as we meet animals, participate in interactive activities, and learn about nature in a fun and engaging way.
 Perfect for classrooms, families, scouts, youth groups, daycares, or anyone else interested in taking a field trip to the Zoo using the magic of the internet.
 Our variety of programs feature different animals and life science concepts geared towards specific age groups and address appropriate Utah SEEd standards.
 However, our offerings are adjustable to any age group.

-Have something specific in mind but don’t see it listed?
+If you have something specific in mind but don’t see it listed?
 We may even be able to develop a new program just for you – just let us know what you’re group is learning about, and talk with our educators about potential program options.
-We love sharing our knowledge about our zoo animals, so we’re able to cover a wide variety of animals and biology concepts.
+We love sharing our knowledge about our Zoo animals, so we’re able to cover a wide variety of animals and biology concepts.
 Let us know the details of your group when you book, and we’ll tailor a program to meet your group’s interests!
 No two field trips are ever the same!

-Each field trip program is 30-45 minutes in length (though we can adjust to fit your needs – ask during booking), and includes insider zoo information from our knowledgeable zoo staff, interactive activities, and dedicated Q&A time.
+Each field trip program lasts 30-45 minutes in length (although we can adjust the program to fit your needs – ask during booking) and includes insider zoo information from our knowledgeable zoo staff, interactive activities, and dedicated Q&A time.

-Pricing: $75 for one class or $50 each when booking multiple classes.
-Classes are a 30-45 minute program.
-Longer programs available at additional cost – ask during booking.
+Pricing: $75 for a 30-45 minute program.
+More extended programs are available at additional cost – ask during booking

 Group Sizes: We will be connecting with your group via Webex (a program similar to Zoom or Skype).
-Program cost covers up to 30 participants across up to 20 connected devices.
+The program cost covers up to 30 participants across up to 20 connected devices.
 Larger groups can be accommodated at additional cost –ask during booking.